web-work-tools/web-work-tools.github.io/content/posts/migrate-jekyll-hpstr-hugo.md

   - /title-goes-here/
   - /other-title-too/
 ```

+## One last thing!

+It seems like you need to type `hugo` to publish to the docs directory, because `hugo server` doesn't do both, it only does the webserving..
+I don't really understand, but that seems to be the case.

 ## Reach out in the Comments

 If they ever figure out.
 If you have any questions, or if anything is unclear!!